distribute-protocol/distribute-app/README.md

 Open and sign in to MetaMask in your Google Chrome browser.
 From the dropdown menu at the top, select the `Localhost 8545` network.
 Click the three dots and select "Copy Address to Clipboard".

-**Remember to reset this account everytime you run `ganache-cli`.**
+**Remember to reset this account every time you run `ganache-cli`.**
 To reset the account, confirm that you are on Localhost 8545, then navigate to Settings from the three bars on the top right.
 Scroll down and select "Reset Account".
-This forces MetaMask to believe that this network ID is a clean network in a fresh state (ordinary users of MetaMask should never have to do this!).
+This forces MetaMask to believe that this network ID is a clean network in a fresh state (**ordinary users of MetaMask should never have to do this!**).

 *Step 5:*
-In a new Terminal window, navigate to the `contracts` folder you cloned from github in Step 1.
+In a new Terminal window, navigate to the `contracts` folder you cloned from GitHub in Step 1.
 Deploy it to the local blockchain running in ganache by typing:
 ```
 truffle migrate
 ```